codewithsakshi/alacart/README.md

 2. If user is not login => on Click of add to cart user should get error.

 3. If one kind of item is already added then increase the item count in the cart.

+What is CI/CD

+Continous integration

+Continous Deployment

+Instructions

+1. Do not commit directly to main branch
+2. Always create a new branch for feature/bug fix/refactor
+3. there is a hook setup which sees if there is a new commit in main branch, it redeploys app on netlify
+4.